End of life care planning

 Lasting Power of Attorney

-You may worry about what happens if a brain tumour causes you to become unable to make your own decisions about your care or financial affairs.
+When planning for end of life, you may worry about what happens if a brain tumour causes you to become unable to make your own decisions about your care or financial affairs.

 In this case, you may want to consider setting up a Lasting Power of Attorney (LPA).
 This is a legal arrangement that allows you to appoint a person (or people) you trust, who, if needed, will make important decisions on your behalf.